-Make a visit to your vet to for a check-up, confirm all vaccinations are up to date, and discuss any possible concerns about flea, tick or heart worm risks where you will be heading.
-It’s also a good idea to ask about remedies for car sickness, diarrhea, and allergic reactions – just in case!
-Finally, consider having your pet micro-chipped.
+Don’t forget to ask about remedies for car sickness, diarrhea, and allergic reactions – just in case!
+And finally, consider having your pet micro-chipped.
 It would be a nightmare, but pets can get separated from their people while traveling.
-A traveling pet ID tag and a microchip will give you the best chances of finding your furry travel companion if he should get lost.
+A current ID tag and a microchip will give you the best chances of finding your furry travel companion if he should get lost.

-After your visit, pack your pet’s vaccination certificate and scan the rest of his medical records to a USB drive to take along on your trip.
+After your visit, pack your pet’s vaccination certificate.
+Then scan the rest of her medical records to a USB drive and take it along on your trip.

 Once your pet has gotten a “thumbs up” from the vet, you’ll need to decide how you’ll be traveling.
-Most people take their own car, and if that’s your plan, make sure it’s tuned up and ready for the drive.
-Another option is to contact a pet friendly RV rental company and get a motorhome for your trip.
+Most people take their own car, and if that’s your plan, just make sure it’s ready for the drive.
+Another option is to a pet friendly adventure van or rent a camper for your trip.

-Regardless of how you’ll be getting from here to there, the most important part of any trip is making sure y’all come home safely.
-Using either a car safety harness or secured carrier for your pets will protect them in case of an accident and prevent them from bolting out of the car in unfamiliar territory.
+Regardless of how you’ll get from here to there, the most important part of any trip is coming home safely.
+Use a car safety harness or secured carrier to protect your pets in case of an accident, and keep them from bolting out of the car in unfamiliar territory.

-Our pet friendly Road Trip Planner will help you visualize your route and locate pet friendly hotels, campgrounds, restaurants, and activities – like dog parks and pet friendly beaches – along the way.
+Choosing a route for your cross country trip with pets is part of the fun!
+Our pet friendly trip planner will help you lay out your plan.
+Then add pet friendly hotels, vacation properties, campgrounds, restaurants, and activities – like dog parks and pet friendly beaches – to your itinerary.
 You can also find veterinarians, pet supply stores, and pet sitters or daycare facilities, if the need arises.

 Deciding what to pack for your pets can be a challenge.
-You want to have all the things they’ll need to be comfortable, but there’s a limited amount of space available for all of your gear.
-This list of the basics should get you started:
+You want all the things they need to be comfortable.
+But there’s a limited amount of space available for all your travel gear!

-Pets are very adaptable, and most are happiest when they’re with you!
-I’m sure they’ll be delighted with your vacation choice – and you’ll cherish all the memories you’ll make together down the road.
+Pets are very adaptable, and most are happiest when you’re together!
+They’re sure to be delighted with your vacation choice.
+And you’ll cherish all the memories you’ll make together down the road.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.